Same-sex marriage in Colombia: 2016 Constitutional Court ruling

 In March 2016, a draft of a ruling, considered to be a minority opinion of the Constitutional Court, was published by Judge Jorge Ignacio Pretelt.
-The draft argued that marriage applied only to one man and one woman and that it was up to Congress to legalize same-sex marriage, and thus not a matter for the courts to decide.
-On 7 April 2016, the court voted 6–3 against the proposal.
+The draft argued that marriage applied only to "one man and one woman" and that it was up to Congress to legalize same-sex marriage, and thus not a matter for the courts to decide.
+On 7 April 2016, the court voted 3–6 against the proposal.
 Judge Alberto Rojas Río was assigned to prepare a new proposal, which was expected to be in line with the court majority's view (i.e. to declare that prohibiting same-sex couples from getting married is unconstitutional).
 The court announced its decision on 28 April 2016, ruling by a 6–3 margin that "marriage between people of the same sex does not violate the constitutional order".
 The ruling established that every "solemn contract" entered into by same-sex couples since 20 June 2013 (under the provisions of the court's previous ruling in the C-577/2011 case) is legally valid and to be recognised as a marriage, meaning that couples who have entered into such unions since 20 June 2013 need not remarry as a result of the court's new ruling.
 The ruling was officially published on 7 July 2016.

-Judge Maria Victoria Calle Correa wrote, "all people are free to choose independently to start a family in keeping with their sexual orientation... receiving equal treatment under the constitution and the law."
+Judge María Victoria Calle Correa wrote, "all people are free to choose independently to start a family in keeping with their sexual orientation... receiving equal treatment under the constitution and the law."
 The court's ruling informed state judges, notaries and clerks that they "must ensure that citizens' fundamental rights are observed and that they are all granted equal treatment."
-The first same-sex wedding following the ruling occurred in Cali on 24 May 2016 between Fernando Fernando Quimbayo and José Manuel Ticora.
+The first same-sex wedding following the ruling occurred in Cali on 24 May 2016 between Diego Fernando Quimbayo and José Manuel Ticora.
+The court ruled that the legal recognition of same-sex marriage was required by the Constitution of Colombia, and that Article 42, which had traditionally been interpreted as limiting the concept of the family to opposite-sex couples, should be understood as protecting a range of families including same-sex couples.
+Article 42 states:

 On 12 July 2016, the Constitutional Court rejected a challenge filed by a conservative group to nullify the ruling.
 In January 2017, the court rejected an appeal filed by former Inspector General Alejandro Ordóñez to overturn the decision.